maximxlss/maximxlss/README.md

 You have stumbled onto my personal README.
 Here you can learn more about who I am and what I do, if you're interested.

 Besides, you can contact me using any of the ways listed above, feel free to do so!
+I'm open to invitations and other opportunities.

 ### General
 I'm 17 years old, student at <picture>